-The Accelerated Bachelor of Science in Nursing Program, the Master of Science in Nursing Program, and the Doctor of Nursing Practice Program at the Duke University School of Nursing is accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
+The Accelerated Bachelor of Science in Nursing Program, the Master of Science in Nursing Program, and the Doctor of Nursing Practice Program at the Duke University School of Nursing are accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
 The Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 In addition to maintaining national educational and nursing accreditation, each state’s higher education and nursing governance boards may set unique requirements for online or distance-based clinical MSN programs that lead to licensure in their state.
 Please note that these requirements only apply if you are a prospective online or distance-based clinical MSN student.
-If you are a non-clinical MSN student, state authorization requirements do not apply to your application to Duke University School of Nursing.
+If you are a non-clinical MSN student, state authorization requirements do not apply to your application to the Duke University School of Nursing.

 If you are a prospective clinical MSN student, please refer to the information below that indicates the status of your state regarding the potential for obtaining a nursing license.
 Duke University School of Nursing is continually monitoring state licensing regulations to ensure we are compliant with individual state requirements.

 On the map below, states identified in green indicate the Duke University School of Nursing is fully authorized to provide clinical MSN programs by both the Higher Education Commission and Board of Nursing in those states.
 States identified in yellow indicate the Duke University School of Nursing is in the process of providing the documentation or awaiting a final determination to become fully authorized in that state.
 States identified in orange are states where we do not meet the state requirements of one or both of that state’s authorizing organizations.
 If you wish to apply for an online/distance-based clinical MSN program from a state that is identified in yellow or orange, please contact Office of Admissions to discuss options for you to join us at Duke.

 Not Authorized (as of October 15, 2017)